 Why Everest Gokyo Ri is a better trek than Everest Base Camp

 First are the five terrific alpine lakes on the way.
 Then the eight thousander Cho Oyu stands right in front of you at Gokyo.
-Then there’s more.
+There’s more.
 At 17,500 ft on top of Gokyo Ri, look up and see four of the 14 eight thousanders in the world (Everest, Lhotse, Makalu and Cho Oyu).
 Look down and see the Ngozumpa glacier – the biggest glacier in the world!
 I am not even getting into the Everest Base Camp side of the trek.
-Suffice to say, you are getting best of both trails!
+Suffice to say, you are getting the best of both trails!

 If you do the Everest Base Camp-Gokyo Ri circuit you have done justice to trekking in the Everest region!
 For anyone trekking in Nepal for the first time, this trail is infinitely more rewarding.

 Day 1: Reach Kathmandu

 Kathmandu is the capital of Nepal and is a tourist hub.
 It is the gateway to Nepal Himalayas and stands at the elevation of 4,600 ft.
 While the city endured a lot of damage during 2015 earthquake, it remains a fascinating place to explore.

 Take the first flight out of Kathmandu to Lukla, where your trek begins.